gsinclair/lbt/DEVELOPMENT.md

 This is not an appending journal.
 It is a live document with a place to design and/or document features.
 Ultimately the information either withers or ends up in proper documentation.

+## Some aids to debugging a document

+* Place an 'x' at the beginning of a command name to cause it to be ignored.
+For instance, replace TEXT with xTEXT.

+* Have a control signal to stop reading content for this expansion, like `CTRL stop-reading` or something.

+* Perhaps easiest, simply recognise Latex comment '%' at the beginning of the line!

 ## Some renaming of concepts

 I have decided that "tokens" will be renamed "commands".
 That applies to the objects themselves and to the functions that implement them and the functions that work with them.